The Best Abandoned Cart Email Examples To Use Right Now + 5 Winning Practices

 b)you can turn the tables with a simple strategy

-After a brief hiatus from the blog, I’m back in business, bright-eyed and bushy-tailed to teach you all there is to know about abandoned cart emails.
+After a brief hiatus from the blog, I’m back in business, ready to teach you all there is to know about abandoned cart emails!

 What Is An Abandoned Cart Email?

 An abandoned cart email is a follow-up message sent to customers who have added products to their cart but leave a website without completing a purchase.